GLOBAL MARKETS-Stocks slide as oil surge rattles inflation fears

 By Herbert Lash and Tommy Wilkes

-NEW YORK/LONDON, March 3 (Reuters) - Oil prices soared again on Thursday as the Ukraine war sparked a run on commodities that raised fears of "stagflation" and stocks on Wall Street and in Europe fell as investors hoped central banks will be prudent as they move to tighten monetary policy.
+NEW YORK/LONDON, March 3 (Reuters) - Oil prices initially soared on Thursday as the Ukraine war sparked a run on commodities that raised fears of "stagflation," while equity markets mostly fell as investors hope the Federal Reserve cautiously move to tighten monetary policy.

 The fresh surge in energy prices heightened worries about the European economic outlook, leading the euro to slide to its lowest level in almost six years against Britain's pound and pinning it near 21-month lows versus the dollar.

-Brent crude futures LCOc1, the international benchmark for oil, climbed to within 16 cents of $120 a barrel before paring gains on signs of progress toward removing remaining issues blocking a revival of the 2015 Iran nuclear deal.
+Brent crude futures LCOc1, the international benchmark for oil, climbed to within 16 cents of $120 a barrel before falling on hopes the United States and Iran will agree soon to a nuclear deal that could add output to a badly undersupplied market.

 U.S. and German government bond yields retreated as investors eyed potential monetary tightening.
 Money markets in Europe are now pricing in a 95% chance of a 30 basis-point hike in interest rates from the European Central Bank by year-end.